zero-radiance/zero-radiance.github.io/_source_/content/post/analytic_media.md

 {{< figure src="/img/chapman_ref.png" caption="*Plot of the Chapman function for \\(r = 6600\\).*">}}

 Above, I plotted values of the Chapman function (vertical axis) varying with the angle \\(\theta\\) (horizontal axis, in degrees) for different values of the scale height \\(H\\): \\(1\\) (dark blue), \\(10\\) (orange), \\(20\\) (green), \\(40\\) (red), \\(60\\) (purple), \\(80\\) (brown), \\(100\\) (cyan).
 Arguably, the first two are the most important, since they roughly correspond to scale heights of aerosols and air of Earth's atmosphere.
-It's also nice to support larger values to model atmospheres on [other planets](https://en.wikipedia.org/wiki/Scale_height#Planetary_examples).
+It's also nice to be able to support larger values to model atmospheres on [other planets](https://en.wikipedia.org/wiki/Scale_height#Planetary_examples).

 Being an obliquity function, \\(C(z, 0) = 1\\).
 The function varies slowly, as long as the angle is far from the horizon (which suggests an opportunity for a [small angle approximation](https://en.wikipedia.org/wiki/Small-angle_approximation)).